Noble metals used for centuries

 These materials bear witness to the ingenuity of artisans and the evolution of metallurgical techniques.

-Noble metals offer a triple appeal:
+Noble metals offer a threefold appeal:

 • Historical: each piece is a fragment of history.